A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: Introduction

 The study of the equivariant $K$-group of semi-infinite flag manifolds was started in~\cite{knsekt}.
-A breakthrough in this study is \cite{kat1} (see also \cite{kat3}), in which Kato established a $\mathbb{Z}[P]$-module isomorphism from the (small) $T$-equivariant quantum $K$-theory $QK_{T}(G/B)$ of the finite-dimensional flag manifold $G/B$ onto (a version of) the $T$-equivariant $K$-group $K_{T}^{\prime}(\QQ)$ of $\QQ$; here $P$ is the weight lattice generated by the fundamental weights $\varpi_{k}$, $k \in I$.
-This isomorphism sends each (opposite) Schubert class in $QK_{T}(G/B)$ to the corresponding semi-infinite Schubert class in $K_{T}^{\prime}(\QQ)$; moreover, it respects the quantum multiplication in $QK_{T}(G/B)$ and the tensor product in $K_{T}^{\prime}(\QQ)$.
-Based on this result, a longstanding conjecture on the multiplicative structure of $QK_{T}(G/B)$, i.e., the Chevalley formula (Theorem~\ref{qkchev}) for anti-dominant fundamental weights $- \varpi_{k}$, $k \in I$, for $QK_{T}(G/B)$ {is proved by our anti-dominant Chevalley formula for $K_{T \times \mathbb{C}^{*}}(\QQ)$ under the specialization at $q = 1$.}
+A breakthrough in this study is \cite{kat1} and \cite{kat2} (see also \cite{kat4}), in which Kato established a certain $\mathbb{Z}[P]$-module isomorphism from the (small) $T$-equivariant quantum $K$-theory $QK_{T}(G/B)$ of the finite-dimensional flag manifold $G/B$ onto the $T$-equivariant $K$-group $K_{T}(\QQ)$ of $\QQ$; here $P$ is the weight lattice generated by the fundamental weights $\varpi_{k}$, $k \in I$.
+This isomorphism sends each (opposite) Schubert class in $QK_{T}(G/B)$ to the corresponding semi-infinite Schubert class in $K_{T}(\QQ)$; moreover, it respects the quantum multiplication in $QK_{T}(G/B)$ with the line bundle class $[\mathcal{O}_{G/B}(-\varpi_{k})]$ and the tensor product in $K_{T}(\QQ)$ with the line bundle class $\OQGl{w_{\circ} \varpi_{k}}$ for all $k \in I$, where $w_{\circ}$ is the longest element of the Weyl group $W$ of $G$.
+Based on this result, a longstanding conjecture in~\cite{LP} on the multiplicative structure of $QK_{T}(G/B)$, i.e., the Chevalley formula (Theorem~\ref{qkchev}) for anti-dominant fundamental weights $- \varpi_{k}$, $k \in I$, for $QK_{T}(G/B)$, {is proved by our anti-dominant Chevalley formula for $K_{T \times \mathbb{C}^{*}}(\QQ)$ under the specialization at $q = 1$.} Also, from the anti-dominant Chevalley formula for $QK_{T}(G/B)$, we can deduce a Chevalley formula for anti-dominant fundamental weights $- \varpi_{k}$, $k \in I \setminus J$, for the $T$-equivariant quantum $K$-theory $QK_{T}(G/P_{J})$ of a partial flag manifold $G/P_{J}$, where $P_{J} \supset B$ is the parabolic subgroup corresponding to a subset $J \subset I$, by making use of the $\mathbb{Z}[P]$-algebra surjection from the polynomial version of $QK_{T}(G/B)$ onto that of $QK_{T}(G/P_{J})$ established in~\cite{kat3}; see \cite{KLNS} and \cite{KNS}.